Treatment-resistant pain and impaired functions

-PhotoMed team invented its non-invasive therapy to solve this unresponsive pain and functional impairments.
+PhotoMed team invented its non-invasive therapy to address treatment-resistant pain and functional impairments.
 Our team sponsored clinics and studies that welcomed people who were unexpected to improve.
-We wanted to know who might be helped by our therapy.
-Our team developed and evolved its Instant Feedback Platform™ to record details of previously unseen events.
+We wanted to know who might be helped by the therapy.
+Our team developed and evolved its Instant Verification System™ to record the steps taken to relieve pain, or not.

 Pain that was "managed" by pain-masking medications or invasive interventions could be eased but returned because the source of the pain signals continued to be active.

 Slow-healing injuries were frequently accelerated by PhotoMed's non-invasive therapy.